One of the most asked questions on menswear forums online is – what’s the difference between khakis and chinos?

-The terms chino and khaki are not to be used interchangeably.
-At times mistaken for each other, chino pants and khaki pants technically do vary slightly in appearance and construction.
+The terms khakis and chinos are not to be used interchangeably.
+At times mistaken for each other, khakis and chinos technically do vary slightly in appearance and construction.

-The difference is mostly defined by the fit, material thickness and overall aesthetic.
+The difference between chinos and khakis is mostly defined by the fit, material thickness and overall aesthetic.

 Of course, there’s no hard-and-fast guidebook or law-enforcing army who patrols to define the correct terms for pants and ensure the right labels are being placed on the correct clothing item.

-For that reason, sadly, there’s a lot of muddling and confusion when it comes to defining and differentiating between khakis and chinos in any official way.
+For that reason, sadly, there’s a lot of muddling and confusion when it comes to defining and differentiating between chinos vs khakis in any official way.

-In fact, you might even find some rogue, wild clothing tags containing both the words khaki and chino smashed into their description with no conceivable acknowledgment of the fact that these are completely different fabrics and styles.
+In fact, you might even find some rogue, wild clothing tags containing both the words khakis and chinos smashed into their description with no conceivable acknowledgment of the fact that these are completely different fabrics and styles.

-These few defining characteristics do separate a classic khaki from chino pants, but it’s also important to remember that when it comes to pants, the world of men’s fashion is a wild, lawless land full of exceptions and rule breaking.
+These few defining characteristics do separate classic khakis and chinos, but it’s also important to remember that when it comes to pants, the world of men’s fashion is a wild, lawless land full of exceptions and rule-breaking.

 It is, in this way, entirely possible to have a pair of khaki pants with small pockets, no pleats or no cuffs.
 All standards are generalizations, not hard and fast rules.